aspnet/MicrosoftConfigurationBuilders/docs/FAQ.md

 >
 >  But all is not lost.
 The "Application Settings" feature injects all it's values into the environment of
 >  the service.
 So while using ConfigBuilders might interfere with the automatic injection of those values,
 >  you can also use ConfigBuilders to pull those values back in.
-See [this issue comment](#133#issuecomment-1049520479)
+See [this comment on issue #133](https://github.com/aspnet/MicrosoftConfigurationBuilders/issues/133#issuecomment-1049520479)
 >  for more details.
 </details>